rongxuan-li/rongxuan-li.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a final-year undergraduate mathematics major at the Chinese University of Hong Kong (CUHK).
-I previously studied as an exchange student at the University of California, Berkeley (UC Berkeley) and Rensselaer Polytechnic Institute (RPI).
-I feel blessed to be advised by Prof. [Gary Pui Tung Choi](https://www.math.cuhk.edu.hk/~ptchoi/index.html) at CUHK and Prof. [Yangyang Xu](https://xu-yangyang.github.io/index.html) at RPI.
+I am an incoming PhD student at the **Daniel J. Epstein Department of Industrial and Systems Engineering**, **University of Southern California (USC)**.
+I obtained my BSc in Mathematics at **The Chinese University of Hong Kong (CUHK)**, during which I also studied abroad as an exchange student at the **University of California, Berkeley (UC Berkeley)** and **Rensselaer Polytechnic Institute (RPI)**.
+I feel fortunate to have been advised by [Prof. Gary Pui Tung Choi](https://www.math.cuhk.edu.hk/~ptchoi/index.html) at CUHK and [Prof. Yangyang Xu](https://xu-yangyang.github.io/index.html) at RPI during my undergraduate studies.

 My research interests include continuous optimization and mathematics of materials.